HarryLin46/VideoClipper/README.md

 Regardless of whether a `.marks` file exists, you may **manually add new clips at any time**.

-## Add a new clip
+### Add a new clip

 To add a new clip manually:

 - Click the **Add Clip** button at the bottom-right corner of the GUI
 - The GUI will prompt you to confirm the creation of a new clip
-- A new clip will be created, and can then be adjusted similarly
+- A new clip will be created and can then be adjusted in the same way as other clips

 ---